danrosher/solr45-mirror-update-processor/README.md

 # solr4.5 mirror update processor to any newer version

-## Useful for migrating from solr 4.5 to say solr 9.x.
+<u>Useful for migrating from solr 4.5 to say solr 9.x.</u>

 Will mirror adds/updates and deletes (by id and query) to a solr 4.5 server to a later version of solr

-Tested with 4.5 -> 9.2.1
+Tested with 4.5 &rarr; 9.2.1

 Once data is in sync, you can then migrate traffic from old to new Solr version, if you go through a proxy like HAProxy for example.